catalinmoraru82/feedback-app/README.md

-# Udemy course project where I build a feedback app using React
+# Udemy course project where I build an feedback app using React

 ## Technologies used: